 Some of the most common immediate causes of swimming pool drownings include:

 - Lack of swimming ability.
-Over-confident swimmers may exceed their physical capacities, or untrained swimmers may lack understanding of the risks involved.
-Most schools do not require swim classes, and underserved communities don’t have access to public pools at all, contributing to the high numbers of non-swimmers and increasing drowning risk in these communities.
+Over-confident swimmers may exceed their physical capacities while untrained swimmers may not realize the risks involved.
+Most schools do not require swim education, and undeserved communities have limited access to public pools.
+This results in high numbers of non-swimmers which increases the risk of drowning, especially for members of these communities.

 - Lack of protective barriers or fencing around the pool.
 Especially in the case of in-ground pools, children or inattentive adults may not see the pool and accidentally fall in.